 Pet Portraits UK in pastels

 This website gives information about my pet portrait pricing and my gallery also shows examples of some previous pet portrait commissions.
-To see more examples of my pet paintings visit my Facebook or Instagram pages.
-Prices quoted are unframed but I can recommend a range of frames and supply framed if required.
-I welcome you to check and compare the quality of my work and prices to other pet artists.
+To see more examples of my latest pet paintings I’m active on social media so why not visit my Facebook or Instagram pages?
+Prices quoted are unframed but I can recommend a range of frames and supply the pet portraits framed if required.

 Should you have any questions about my services please contact me.